Where can I find facts and information about Ancient Greece?

 There are two ways to search this site:

-- Scroll through the topics on the homepage and select ancient Greeks.
+- Look through the topics on the homepage and find Ancient Greeks.

-- Type the keywords 'ancient Greece' into the search bar.
+- Enter the keywords 'Ancient Greece' into the search bar.

-- Be sure to click the pictures on the map to learn more about everyday life in ancient Greece.
+- Select the pictures to learn more about Ancient Greece.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About the BBC link on the website.
 That can tell you what the company’s mission and values are.

-There are a number of books and stories that have been written about ancient Greece - check out your local public or school library to see what they have there.
+A number of books and stories have been written about Ancient Greece — check out your local public or school library to see what they have there.

 Here are some recommended titles: